 When you create a new HyperLab database, SQL database server will be its owner.
 However, sometimes HyperLab will not be aware of this new database without registering it.
-During registration, an entry is created in the file My Documents \ HyperLab \ HyperLab2009 \ RegisteredDatabases.xml, which will direct HyperLab to display the database in the Main Module's database browser tree, under HyperLab databases node.
+During registration, an entry is created in the file My Documents \ HyperLab \ HyperLab2013 \ RegisteredDatabases.xml, which will direct HyperLab to display the database in the Main Module's database browser tree, under HyperLab databases node.
 In order to register a newly created local database, follow the steps detailed below.

-Click on the HyperLab databases root node in the database browser tree of the Main Module, then click Register a local database task from the Tasks window.
-The local database wizard appears now.
-Enter a valid database user name and password, then click Next.
+• Click on the HyperLab databases root node in the database browser tree of the Main Module, then click Register a local database task from the Tasks window.